 Inflate the tire

 Inflate the tire to the required pressure using your pump, take it steadily and check the tire is seated properly as you go.
 If you are not carrying a pump (many don’t because even small ones can be bulky) then be sure you have CO2 cartridges.
 They are slick little capsules that allow you to easily pump a tire on the go.
 You put a little nozzle on the end and attached it to the valve.
 Unscrew the nozzle half a turn (other types require you to bend or push a button on the inflator) and the tire will begin inflating.
 Finally, reattach the wheel to the bike, again, if it is the rear one, ensure the chain is refitted correctly as well.
-Note that you should always pump the tire again when you are back home – the CO2 cartridge is just intended to help you finish your ride.
+Note that you should always pump the tire again when you are back home with a more reliable home bike tire pump – the CO2 cartridge is just intended to help you finish your ride.
 The tire is likely a bit underinflated.
 Total time: 1-3 minutes

 Supplies You May Want